 Jeremy King, LCSW, CASAC

-Jeremy King has over seven years of experience providing management and training to professionals in the field of behavioral healthcare.
-Mr. King is a Licensed Master Social Worker and a Credentialed Alcohol and Substance Abuse Counselor in the state of New York.
+Jeremy King has over ten years of experience providing management and training to professionals in the field of behavioral health.
+Mr. King is a Licensed Clinical Social Worker and a Credentialed Alcohol and Substance Abuse Counselor in the state of New York.
 He also holds a BS in Economics from Fordham University and is a Certified Training Provider for the New York State Office of Alcoholism and Substance Abuse Services.
-For the past seven years, Mr. King has provided training and technical assistance to human service organizations in the following areas: Substance Use Disorders; Trauma Informed Services; Co-Occurring Substance Use and Mental Health Disorders; Cognitive Behavioral Therapy; Cultural Competence; Group Facilitation Skills; CCAR Recovery Coach Academy; Motivational Interviewing; Tobacco Dependence; Confidentiality; Working through Resistance; Screening and Assessment for Mental Health Disorders; Theories of Human Development; and The Client/Counselor Relationship.
+For the past ten years, Mr. King has provided training and technical assistance to human service organizations in the following areas: Substance Use Disorders; Trauma Informed Services; Co-Occurring Substance Use and Mental Health Disorders; Cognitive Behavioral Therapy; Cultural Competence; Group Facilitation Skills; CCAR Recovery Coach Academy; Motivational Interviewing; Tobacco Dependence; Confidentiality; Working through Resistance; Screening and Assessment for Mental Health Disorders; Theories of Human Development; and The Client/Counselor Relationship.

 Disclosure: Jeremy King, LCSW, CASAC has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

-The target audience for this course is: entry and intermediate level General Staff; entry level Direct Support Professionals; entry level Human Resource Professional; in the following settings: Health and Human Services.
+The target audience for this course is: entry level Human Resource Professional; entry and intermediate level General Staff; entry level Direct Support Professionals; in the following settings: Health and Human Services.